royhzq/bayesian-ab-django/README.md

 You may try this out at the project's demo at [https://royhung.com/abtest/](https://royhung.com/abtest/)  The demo is a showcase of bayesian A/B testing on a [target page](https://royhung.com/abtest/), which, when visited will serve the user one of three versions (A/B/C) of the page.
 The goal is to find out which version has the highest clickthrough rate on the *Add To Cart* button.

 You may view the results for the demo A/B/C test at [https://royhung.com/abtest/dashboard](https://royhung.com/abtest/dashboard)

+For more details on bayesian A/B testing in Django, visit [https://royhung.com/bayesian-ab-testing](https://royhung.com/bayesian-ab-testing).

 ## Quickstart